 Temperature Control Regulations (TCR)

 A comprehensive guide published by IATA, designed to enable stakeholders involved in the transport and handling of time and temperature sensitive products, to safely meet all applicable requirements.

-Temporary Revision
+△ Temporary Revision

-A new or revised IOSA Standard or Recommended Practice that becomes part of the ISM on a temporary basis until included in a formal revision.
+An addition or modification to an IOSA/ISAGO/ISSA manual that becomes part of the that manual on a temporary basis until included in a formal revision.

 TERPS (Terminal Instrument Procedures)

 Federal Aviation Administration (FAA) procedures for the clearing of airspace in order to conduct aircraft operations through the application of operating rules and terminal instrument procedures.

 See PANS-OPS.

 Terrain Awareness and Warning System (TAWS) See Ground Proximity Warning System (GPWS) with a Forward Looking Terrain Avoidance Function.
 Threat Events or errors that occur beyond the influence of the flight crew, increase operational complexity and must be managed to maintain the margin of safety.
-Threat Management The process of detecting and responding to threats with countermeasures that reduce or eliminate the consequences of threats and mitigate the probability of errors or undesired aircraft states.
-Threat and Error Management The actions taken by the flight crew to reduce threats or manage errors.
+Threat Management The process of detecting and responding to threats with countermeasures that reduce or eliminate the consequences of threats and mitigate the probability of errors or undesired aircraft states. △ Threat and Error Management (TEM) The actions taken by the flight crew to reduce threats or manage errors.
 Threats-Factors that increase the likelihood of an error being committed-these may be environmental, pilot related and/or flight crew related.
-GLO 106 IRM Ed 9, June 2018